JNavith/genre-guide/README.md

 How to use:
-1. Update the files in `config-and-secrets` (read their comments), which goes as follows:
+These instructions are out of date.

 1. Create a project in the Google API console and make a service account that has access to the Drive API.
-Download its `client_secret.json` file and place it in the `config-and-secrets` directory (replacing the one currently there).
+Download its `client_secret.json` file and place it in the `config` directory (replacing the one currently there).
 A decent overview of how to do that can be found [here](https://www.youtube.com/watch?v=vISRn5qFrkM)
 1. Update `google-sheets.env` to reflect the characteristics of your own spreadsheet

 ## Contributing